tjrobinson/tjrobinson.net/obsidian/Conversion failed when converting date and or time from character string.md

----
-title: Conversion failed when converting date and/or time from character string
----
-# Conversion failed when converting date and or time from character string
+# Conversion failed when converting date and/or time from character string

 ```sql